Applications for the PhD Symposium at the SMuK meeting in "Jena" are possible via email to this address.

 Applications for the PhD Focus Sessions at the SKM meeting in "Berlin" are possible via email to this address.

 Divisions O and MA: The focus sessions selected for the 2020 spring meeting will be rescheduled.

 The application period for other divisions is over.

-The application period for the PhD Symposium at the SAMOP meeting in Hannover is over.
+The application period for the PhD Symposium at the SAMOP meeting is over.

 If so, we are happy to be able to give you the opportunity to organise your own symposium (or focus session at SKM) at the DPG Spring Meetings in 2020!

-Since 2012, PhD students have been organising their own symposium within the Division of Magnetism and the Section AMOP with great success.
+Since 2012, PhD students have been organizing their own symposium within the Division of Magnetism and the Section AMOP with great success.
 The mixture of invited talks by both experienced and young researchers was particularly well appreciated.
-In particular, tutorial talks introducing people without pre-experience into "hot" research fields were enthusiastically received by the audience.
+In particular, tutorial talks introducing people into "hot" research fields were enthusiastically received by the audience.